egehanemre/BootcampProject/README.md

 ## Brief Game Description

-<GameName> is a Roguelike, Turn-Based Card game.
-The game’s core gameplay revolves around
-strategically managing a limited number of cards with different effects in your deck to defeat enemies in complex, turn-based battles and progress through map.
+Gunslinger is a Roguelike, Turn-Based Card game.
+The game’s core gameplay revolves around strategically managing a limited number of cards with different effects in your deck to defeat enemies in complex, turn-based battles and progress through map.
 As players progress, they can achieve different cards through combat and item drops to alter the gameplay loop for each run and future runs by unlocking new cards and weapons that permanently appear in subsequent runs to provide replayability.

 # Detailed Description
-<GameName> is a Roguelike, Turn-Based Card game that places players in a challenging and
-strategic enviroment where every decision can mean the difference between victory and defeat.
+Gunslinger is a Roguelike, Turn-Based Card game that places players in a challenging and strategic enviroment where every decision can mean the difference between victory and defeat.
 The gameplay is centered around a unique bullet system integrated with card mechanics, creating complex, turn-based battles that require thoughtful planning and adaptability.
 ### Gameplay Overview
-In <GameName>, each card in your deck represents a specific action or bullet type which you must use strategically to create chain combos and advance through levels.
+In Gunsliner, each card in your deck represents a specific action or bullet type which you must use strategically to create chain combos and advance through levels.
 Players start with a basic deck, but as they progress, they can acquire new cards through combat and item drops and also unlock permanent unlocks for the next playthroughs.
 This deck-building mechanic allows for extensive customization, enabling players to develop unique strategies tailored to their playstyle.
 ### Turn-Based Combat
-Our approach for combat in <GameName> is turn-based, with a focus on anticipating and countering enemy actions.
+Our approach for combat in Gunslinger is turn-based, with a focus on anticipating and countering enemy actions.
 Each card played adds a bullet to your magazine, which is fired at the end of your turn.
-Observing the bullets in enemy magazines is crucial, as it allows you to place your own bullets strategically to counter their moves effectively.
-This layer of strategy distinguishes <GameName> from traditional card games, adding depth and complexity to each encounter.
+Observing the enemy intents is crucial as it allows you to place your own bullets strategically to counter their moves effectively.
+This layer of strategy distinguishes our product from traditional card games, adding depth and complexity to each encounter.
 ### Deck-Building Mechanics
-One of the standout features of <GameName> is it's approach to deck-building mechanics, we introduce different card types such as attack/counter/buff cards.
+One of the standout features we have in our game is in it's approach to deck-building mechanics, we introduce different card types such as attack/effect/buff cards.
 Players start with a basic deck but can customize and enhance it by acquiring new cards through gameplay leading to insane chain combos if used right.
 This system not only allows for significant player choice and strategic depth but also includes a permanent unlock system.
 This means that new cards and weapons unlocked during runs will appear in future